TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 In the inconsistent example, three different verbs are used for the functions.
 While they all mean a similar thing, at a glance you might assume different verbs were used for a specific reason (e.g. "getting" might not be *quite* the same thing as "fetching" in some contexts).
 Additionally, what's the difference between `User`, `Player` and `Player1`?
 If there is no difference then ideally, you'd use the same name e.g. `Player`.
 Consistency allows for predicatability.

-Variables should ideally begin with a noun or an adjective (that is, a noun phrase), as they typically represent "things", whether that thing is a string, a number etc. Functions represent actions so ideally begin with a verb.
+Variables should preferably begin with a noun or an adjective (that is, a noun phrase), as they typically represent "things", whether that thing is a string, a number etc. Functions represent actions so ideally begin with a verb.

 ```javascript
 // Preferable